 - 1 Ethernet

 As I stated earlier in this review, this is LG’s top-tier plasma HDTV offering.
-And over-all performance is quite good.
+And the overall performance is quite good.
 However, there are a few areas where its performance is a bit deficient considering its top-of-the-line status…

 Black level reproduction is this sets weakest area.
 The black levels were not the inky deep blacks I’m accustomed to seeing on current better performing Samsung and past Panasonic plasma models.
 Instead, it was a grayish black similar to what I would see on many LCD TVs.

 Also, the picture was just slightly less bright and just a tad softer than what I typically see on Samsung and Panasonic models.
-In addition, when viewing this TV in a light-filled room, the image appears less bright due to it lower light “flow through” in comparison to Samsung plasma models.
+In addition, when viewing this TV in a light-filled room, the image appears less bright due to its lower light “flow-through” in comparison to Samsung plasma models.
 So I would recommend you view this set in a darkened environment.

 Even though the black levels on this set weren’t the best, it was still able to produce decent contrast in images of daytime and brightly lit scenes.
 Shadow detail was also good on this display.

 Color reproduction was good on this set.
 Colors were well saturated, although just slightly less vibrant than what I would normally like to see on displays I review.

 Image depth and clarity were good on this TV, which allowed for a greater depth of field into the image.
 Image detail was also good on this display, having most fine detail clearly visible.